 The written content and the design must work together toward a common purpose: to market your business.
 All the fancy schmancy designing in the world is meaningless if it can’t hold the message that you want to share.

-That’s why clear, compelling copywriting should be a top priority as you develop your website.
+That’s why clear, compelling copywriting and vivid imagery that represents your business offerings should be top priority as you develop your website.

 5. Establish Your Budget

 You can spend a few hundred dollars on a website or you can spend tens of thousands of dollars, and everything in between.
 Set a realistic budget.
 Don’t be so cheap that you end up with an amateurish website, but don’t get too extravagant either.
 If you’re a small business just starting out or trying to grow into your next phase, know that you can find excellent website designers who offer affordable rates and turnkey solutions.
 You might not be able to get all the bells and whistles, but you should be able to get a solid, functional, and aesthetic design.
-And remember, you can always rehire your website designer later to make changes and upgrades.
+And remember, you can always rehire your website designer later to make changes and upgrades, or you can hire a website manager who will regularly make changes and improvements to your website over time.

 6. Find the Right Website Designer

-If you’re going to hire a website designer, make sure you look at their portfolio before you sign the quote or issue your deposit.
+If you’re going to hire a website designer, make sure you look at their portfolio before you pay your deposit.
 Design can be highly stylistic, and if your designer’s style doesn’t align with the style you want for your business, then the project is doomed.
 On the other hand, don’t assume that a portfolio contains a designer’s full scope of skills.
 Designers’ work reflects their clients’ demands rather than their own aesthetic, so if you find a designer you like but aren’t sure about their portfolio, shoot them an email with some samples and ask if they can render something similar.
+Usually, a web designers best work is their own website, so use that as the highest standard of their capabilities.

 As the project progresses, you may find yourself coming up with ideas, comparing your site to your competitors’ websites, and questioning every decision you’ve made.
 When in doubt, consult with your website designer and trust their professional opinion since that’s exactly why you hired them in the first place.